-We work with passionate founders and not big companies.
+We work with passionate founders.
+With startups, not big companies.
 With someone who is product-focused, mission-oriented and decision maker.
 The choice we made then and has been to our mission ever since.

 Industry leaders advised me, “You should not work with entrepreneurs, because they have a small pockets and demand more.
 They’re always confused, Mayank!
 Why you risk your business with unstable entrepreneurs?”.

 We work with Startups because: